nesl/AI-Collab/README.md

 In order to allow us to stream the generated videos to the respective users through WebRTC, we need to create virtual video devices to which we send the generated frames and from which the HTTP server gets the frames as streams.

 Follow the steps in [https://github.com/umlaeute/v4l2loopback](https://github.com/umlaeute/v4l2loopback) to build the v4l2loopback module needed to simulate these virtual video interfaces and then just use the next command: `modprobe v4l2loopback devices=4`, where the devices parameter can be changed to create as many virtual devices as you want (here it is 4).
+Be sure to use one of the tagged versions for *v4l2loopback* (0.12.7 in our case).

 After this you will now be able to run the simulator using the next command: `python simulation.py --local`, which shouldn't present be any different as when using the **--no_virtual_cameras** option.